Sewing Machine Repair FAQ's

 Bernette 334 serger

 Similarly, there will be times when your older Baby Lock is beyond help.
 We will let you know if that is the case with your machine.
-Some notable Baby Lock products that we don't service are the first tiny Baby Lock sergers that were sold in the 1960's through 80's.
+Some notable Baby Lock products that we don't service are the first tiny Baby Lock sergers that were sold in the 1960's through 80's, as well as the early embroidery machines.

 We know you love your machine and we understand your pain!
 Please know that we are committed to providing you the best service possible within our means.
 Thanks for your patience and understanding.